roman-milk/roman-milk.github.io/two-moms-two-laps.md

  She turned back and reached between my legs, coming up with the shopping bags.
 She whispered to me, "Your cum IS sweet.
 Sister slut was right."

  "What are we waiting for?"
 Dad announced, stretching.
 "Let's get this thing unloaded."
 He opened the back door.
 "Wake your mother up, Colin.
 We're not going to leave her outside all night."
-Report_Story #7